Click on the button to find out about the training topics we address and the materials we offer.

 What do you do and say when people are struggling?

 Part of what makes care challenging is that our ingrained beliefs about caring ministry (aka, congregational care, pastoral care) are frequently inconsistent with Scripture.
 Knowing that our perceptions influence our behaviors, a crucial first step is uncovering what people believe and why.
-In other words, to help debunk myths about care ministry and help people embrace a biblical model of care, we must first recognize why our preconceived notions are erroneous.
-See for yourself.

 Which of the following six photos do you believe most represents ‘care’ or ‘caring’ and why?